Mackenzie | April 01, 2022 | Hubspot

 The HubSpot Service Hub is designed to support your service team while they support your clients.
 It offers a full suite of tools that make service delivery easier, more seamless, and more transparent.

 Easily identify issues clients are experiencing, resolve them quickly, and keep a finger on the pulse of your client's level of satisfaction.
 HubSpot Service Hub helps your service team keep clients happy, efficiently.

 The HubSpot Service Hub includes:

-The HubSpot Growth Suite is HubSpot's complete suite of services bundled together.
-If your company can benefit from all three of the above Hubs, the Growth Suite is perfect for you.
-You'll get the benefits of all three hubs, for only slightly more than the price of one.
+The HubSpot CRM Suite (formerly known as the Growth Suite) is HubSpot's complete suite of services bundled together.
+If your company can benefit from all five of the above Hubs, the Growth Suite is perfect for you.
+You'll get the benefits of all five hubs, for a significantly discounted price than purchasing all three individually.

-HubSpot's Growth Suite is best for companies who are familiar with inbound marketing, or who have made a concerted effort to transition to the inbound marketing methodology.
-Since it includes all of the Hubs and is built on top of HubSpot's CRM, the HubSpot Growth Suite platform is the best way to align your entire team towards a single growth goal.
+The HubSpot CRM Suite is best for companies who are serious about growth and RevOps.
+Since it includes all of the Hubs and is built on top of the HubSpot CMS, the HubSpot CRM Suite is the best way to align your entire team, from people to processes to products, towards a single growth goal.

 We're hoping after 2,000+ words, you're starting to understand the hype behind HubSpot.
 But, if you still have questions, or if you're interested, but just don't know how your team can implement a sophisticated software of this magnitude, I know some people who can help.